tassioFront/issue-nuxt-bridge-nx/README.md

 ## Development server

-Run `yarn nx start my-app` for a dev server.
-Navigate to http://localhost:8000/
+Run `yarn start` for a dev server.
+Navigate to http://localhost:8000

 ## Further help